cowboylux/dotX/README.md

 # dotX
-Docker/Docker-Compose/Testcontainers ready one script build tool.
+Docker/Docker-Compose/Testcontainers? ready one script build tool.
+For CI only - not for CD.